doriandarren/splytin.com/README.md

     },
     {
       property: 'og:description',
-      content: 'Welcome to the home page of Splytin.', },
+      content: 'Welcome to the home page of PAGE.',
+    },
     {
       property: 'og:image',